 - His earlier play, In the Heights, was similar: he both wrote the play and played the lead role of Usnavi during the original Broadway run.

 - Joseph D. Kucan, director of the live-action scenes in the Command & Conquer series, also stars as iconic villain Kane.

 - Ed Boon, one of the masterminds behind Mortal Kombat, provided the voice work for Scorpion in all of the games up through Mortal Kombat: Armageddon.
-Even after being Darrin'd by Patrick Seitz, he continues to provide Scorpion's iconic Catch Phrase, "GET OVER HERE!!!"
+Even after being substituted by Patrick Seitz, he continues to provide Scorpion's iconic Catch Phrase, "GET OVER HERE!!!"

 - Randy Pitchford, president of Gearbox Software voices Crazy Earl in the Borderlands games.